chris-backes/weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

-Grading Requirements
-This challenge is graded based on the following criteria:

-Technical Acceptance Criteria: 40%
-Satisfies all of the above acceptance criteria plus the following:

-Uses the OpenWeather API to retrieve weather data

-Uses localStorage to store persistent data